 This means that it will no longer be possible to track visitors across domains on the websites that do not support the mentioned cookies.
 So, only Chrome browser visitors will be trackable across domains utilizing the feature mentioned in this article.

-This article describes how Convert Experiments handles cross domain testing; e.g. if your website spans multiple domain names - this is often the case if you are using a third-party shopping cart.
+This article describes how Convert Experiments handles cross-domain testing; e.g. if your website spans multiple domain names - this is often the case if you are using a third-party shopping cart.

 First Party Cookies

 Before we get into the details, it’s important to understand the fundamentals of how Convert tracks visitors.
-Convert uses first party cookies to identify your site visitors.
+Convert uses first-party cookies to identify your site visitors.
 First party cookies are set with the same domain name that is in the location bar of the visitor’s browser.
 It is very important to understand that cookies can only be 'seen', and changed, by the domain that sets them.
 In fact, it is almost impossible for a website to set a cookie for a different website.
-This is due to a default security setting that most browsers have.
+This is due to the default security setting that most browsers have.
 Website A can not set a cookie on website B.